waghanza/cyclone/README.rst

 Features
 --------

-- cyclone is a `Twisted` protocol.
+**cyclone is a `Twisted` protocol**.
 Thus, it may be used in conjunction with any other protocol implemented in Twisted.
 The same server can deliver HTTP content on one port, SSH on another, and it can keep a pool of persistent, non-blocking connections to several databases.
 All in a single process.

-- Web apps built with cyclone are fully translatable.
+Web apps built with cyclone are **fully translatable**.
 The localisation system is based on `Gettext <http://www.gnu.org/software/gettext/>`_.
 It's possible to translate strings in the server code, as well as text and HTML templates.

-- Secure.
-It can deliver HTTP and HTTPS (SSL) on the same server, with individual request routing mechanism.
+**Secure**.
+It can deliver HTTP and **HTTPS (SSL)** on the same server, with individual request routing mechanism.
 Also, cyclone supports the standard HTTP Authentication, which can be used to implement HTTP Basic, Digest, or any other hand crafted authentication system, like `Amazon's S3
 <http://docs.amazonwebservices.com/AmazonS3/latest/dev/RESTAuthentication.html>`_.

-- API friendly. cyclone is very useful for writing web APIs, RESTful or not.
+**API friendly**. cyclone is very useful for writing web APIs, RESTful or not.
 Features like HTTP Keep-Alive and XSRF can be enabled or disabled per request, which means the server can have different behaviour when communicating with browsers, or other custom HTTP clients.

-- Ships with a full featured, non-blocking HTTP client, using `TwistedWeb <http://twistedmatrix.com/trac/wiki/TwistedWeb>`_.
+Ships with a full featured, **non-blocking HTTP client**, using `TwistedWeb <http://twistedmatrix.com/trac/wiki/TwistedWeb>`_.

-- E-mail, the easy way.
+**E-mail, the easy way**.
 With cyclone, the web server can connect to multiple SMTP servers, on demand.
 The e-mail API is simple, support client connections with SSL and TLS, and provide you with an easy way to customize messages, and attachments.

-- Supports multiple protocols: built-in support for XML-RPC, JSON-RPC, WebSocket and SSE.
+Supports **multiple protocols**: built-in support for XML-RPC, JSON-RPC, WebSocket and SSE.
 And, many other protocols can be used in cyclone-based web servers, like the `Event Socket <http://wiki.freeswitch.org/wiki/Event_Socket>`_ protocol of `Freeswitch <http://freeswitch.org/>`_, a highly scalable soft switch, telephony platform.

-- Storage engines: cyclone ships with built-in support for inline SQLite, and `Redis <http://redis.io/>`_.
+**Storage engines**: cyclone ships with built-in support for inline SQLite, and `Redis <http://redis.io/>`_.
 MongoDB and many other NoSQL are supported with 3rd party libraries.
 All other RDBMs supported by Python are available as well, like MySQL and PostgreSQL, via `twisted.enterprise.adbapi